The Lookahead

 We use industry-standard measures to protect your personal information, including:

-Our key sub-processors maintain independently audited information-security programs (for example, SOC 2 reports for Anthropic and Google Cloud), and are contractually required to notify us of any security incident affecting your data without undue delay so that we can fulfil our notification obligations to you and to regulators.
+Our key sub-processors maintain independently audited information-security programs (for example, SOC 2 reports for Anthropic and Google Cloud, and SOC 2 Type 2 plus ISO 27001 for Sentry), and are contractually required to notify us of any security incident affecting your data without undue delay so that we can fulfil our notification obligations to you and to regulators.
+Independently audited reports for our key sub-processors are available on request, or directly via the providers' trust portals — for example, Anthropic at trust.anthropic.com, Google Cloud at cloud.google.com/security/compliance, and Sentry at sentry.io/trust.

 No method of transmission or storage is completely secure, and we cannot guarantee absolute security.
 If a security incident affects your personal information, we will notify you and the Office of the Australian Information Commissioner where required by the Notifiable Data Breaches scheme under the Privacy Act 1988 (Cth).